Materials science: Patches & appliques

 • Smooth surface

-• Sew-on patches – uncoated, classically sewn
+• Sew-on patches – no coating, traditionally sewn on

 • Iron-on patches – with adhesive coating (usually thermoplastic)

-Many patches can also be sewn on , even if they are iron-on – for extra hold.
+Many patches can also be sewn on, even if they are iron-on – for extra hold.

-Features & Benefits of Patches
+Characteristics & Advantages of Patches

 • Very durable